It

 solutions today are able to integrate legacy

-, other portals objects, and handle thousands of user
+applications, other portals objects, and handle thousands of user

 requests.
 For enterprise user, it is also known as an enterprise